Bai-YT/ConsistencyTTA/README.md

 The teacher model for our distilled consistency models is based on [TANGO](https://github.com/declare-lab/tango), a state-of-the-art TTA generation framework based on latent diffusion models.

 The training script should automatically download the AudioLDM weights from [here](https://zenodo.org/record/7600541/files/audioldm-s-full?download=1).
-However if the download is slow or if you face any other issues then you can:
+However, if the download is slow or if you face any other issues, then you can:
 i) download the `audioldm-s-full` file from [here](https://huggingface.co/haoheliu/AudioLDM-S-Full/tree/main), ii) rename it to `audioldm-s-full.ckpt`, and iii) keep it in the `/home/user/.cache/audioldm/` directory.

-For fine-tuning and evaluating with CLAP, we use [this](https://huggingface.co/lukewys/laion_clap/resolve/main/music_audioset_epoch_15_esc_90.14.pt) CLAP model checkpoint from [this](https://github.com/LAION-AI/CLAP) repository.
+For fine-tuning and evaluating with CLAP, we use [this](https://huggingface.co/lukewys/laion_clap/resolve/main/music_audioset_epoch_15_esc_90.14.pt)
+CLAP model checkpoint from [this](https://github.com/LAION-AI/CLAP) repository.
 After downloading, place it into the `/ckpt` directory.

 On two Nvidia RTX 6000 Ada GPUs, Stage 1 (40 epochs) should take ~40 hours,